hove-io/navitia/documentation/rfc/ridesharing.md

 The main principle is to show a `crowfly` section with `ridesharing` as mode in the journey.
 This allows Navitia to have a succession of sections that:
 * is consistent in both time and space _(A @7:00 -> B @9:00 -> C @10:00)_
-* respects constraints provided in parameters _(journey starting after 7:00)_.
+* respects constraints provided in parameters _(journey starting after 7:00)_

 Inside that ridesharing-crowfly section we find the `ridesharing_journeys`.
 They are showing multiple possible journeys using ridesharing and covering that crowfly section.
 * Each journey will have a starting and ending crowfly to manage succession of sections in space (even with top-level sections).
 * Time-consistency is respected in that sub-journey _(A @6:30 -> A1 @6:30 -> A2 @9:30 -> B @9:30)_,
 * However time-consistency is not respected if an integrator chooses to substitute those sub-journey's sections to the top ridesharing-crowfly section
 _(example starts before provided parameter, and ends after the start of public-transport section that follows)_.
+No "waiting" section is provided as it could be Back to the Future _(cf. example)_.

 ### Fare and CO2 emissions

 In that case, the fare and CO2 emissions of the journey containing a ridesharing-crowfly are not impacted by the ridesharing ads that are presented (we don't know which one would actually be selected by the passenger).

+### Miscellaneous comments

+`network` field of `ridesharing_informations` will probably be used as an id when integrating the response, to output the proper name of the ridesharing provider, as well as any logo and colors that would be associated to it to customise output.

+### Undecided fields

+The `display_informations` field is not filled so far, we could however add informations to make it usable "blindly" as any `display_informations`.

+A `passengers` object-list could appear to describe other passengers on the ridesharing-ad.

+A `car_model` object could appear (in driver or in ridesharing_informations) to describe and offer a picture of the driver's car.

+Only `"type": "ridesharing"` is provided in the ridesharing-journey's section, not `"mode": "ridesharing"`.
+We could probably add it if necessary.